 The Institute's current research in the area of vulvodynia includes the study of an epilepsy drug to reduce women's pain levels, investigation into genetic and hormonal influences on vulvodynia, and an examination of the role of immune factors.
 The Institute's portfolio also includes an investigation of the relationship of hormones to pelvic pain, including pain from vulvodynia; an inquiry into methods for evaluating and classifying pelvic pain; and studies of ways to refine and thus improve the diagnosis of chronic vulvar pain.

-- In the clinical trial of an anti-seizure drug to reduce the pain of vulvodynia, researchers are conducting a randomized, controlled trial of the drug gabapentin, which is currently used to control epileptic seizures, to treat pain among women with provoked vestibulodynia (PVD), a type of localized vulvar pain.
+- Researchers are conducting a randomized, controlled trial of the drug gabapentin, which is currently used to control epileptic seizures, to treat pain among women with provoked vestibulodynia (PVD), a type of localized vulvar pain.
 Researchers selected this medication to study because of its efficacy in treating other neuropathic pain conditions and the promising data on its use in PVD.

-- The long-term study of genetic and hormonal influences on the occurrence and remission of vulvodynia, a population-based study involves 2,500 women, is examining whether women with vulvodynia have an increased prevalence of one or more genetic polymorphisms that are associated with pain, and whether the risk of vulvodynia is influenced by the use of exogenous hormones, such as oral contraceptives and hormone therapy.
+- A long-term, population-based study of genetic and hormonal influences on the occurrence and remission of vulvodynia, involving 2,500 women, is examining whether women with vulvodynia have an increased prevalence of one or more genetic polymorphisms that are associated with pain, and whether the risk of vulvodynia is influenced by the use of exogenous hormones, such as oral contraceptives and hormone therapy.
+The researchers recently found that women with vulvodynia are more likely than other women to also have another chronic pain condition, such as fibromyalgia, interstitial cystitis, or irritable bowel syndrome.
+Another recent finding showed that vulvodynia is a common condition among women in Detroit, but that most have never sought treatment and even fewer have been diagnosed.

-- Immune system factors and risk for vulvodynia32,33 suggests that vulvodynia may result from an altered immune-inflammatory response mechanism that is a consequence of reproductive, gynecologic, environmental, or psychological exposures.
+- A study of immune system factors and vulvodynia risk suggests that vulvodynia may result from an altered immune-inflammatory response mechanism that is a consequence of reproductive, gynecologic, environmental, or psychological exposures.
 Researchers are testing whether the first three of these exposures or psychological trauma and morbidity influence the odds of having vulvodynia.
 They are also examining markers of immuno-inflammation and the proliferation of nerve fibers.

-- Investigators leading the Methods of evaluating and classifying pelvic pain study are assessing the physiology of pain in disease states and characterizing the psychological determinants of the pain experience.
+- Investigators leading a study of methods of evaluating and classifying pelvic pain are assessing the physiology of pain in disease states and characterizing the psychological determinants of the pain experience.
 Having valid measures of pain in the pelvic floor will allow the rational application of a variety of treatments, such as physical therapy, medications, cognitive-behavioral therapy, and injections of botulinum toxins.

-- Refining the diagnosis of chronic vulvar pain.
-Currently, the diagnosis of vulvar vestibulitis syndrome, the most common form of vulvodynia, relies on rather crude measures, such as using a cotton swab to apply gentle pressure to various vulvar sites and relying on the patient's own reports of pain.
-Research is now under way to establish the reliability and reproducibility of quantitative assessment tools to evaluate vulvodynia.
+- Currently, the diagnosis of vulvar vestibulitis syndrome, the most common form of vulvodynia, relies on rather crude measures, such as using a cotton swab to apply gentle pressure to various vulvar sites and relying on the patient's own reports of pain.
+NICHD-supported research aims to refine the diagnosis of chronic vulvar pain by establishing the reliability and reproducibility of quantitative assessment tools to evaluate vulvodynia.

 Other Activities and Advances